Primary Navigation Mobile

 Overview

-The Tesla Model Y isn’t just the most popular electric car, but in 2023 was also the world’s best-selling car overall.
-If you want an EV, it’s become one of the default choices – and for good reason.
-The Y the fourth car from the American EV maker and is mechanically similar to the Tesla Model 3.
-The major difference between them is that the Y’s SUV body delivers more interior and boot space, making it a far more popular choice.
+The Tesla Model Y isn’t just the most popular electric car, but in 2023 was also the world’s best-selling car overall, and coming in second behind the Toyota Corolla in 2024.
+If you want an EV, it’s become one of the default choices.
+It’s the fourth car from the firm and is mechanically similar to the Tesla Model 3.
+The major difference between them is that the Y’s SUV body delivers more interior and boot space, making it a far more useable choice.

-The Model Y won Best Company Car in the Parkers New Car Awards 2024, and Tesla continues to improve it further – the latest change being the introduction of a new Long Range Rear Wheel Drive model.
+Tesla continues to improve the Model Y – a recent boost being the introduction of a new Long Range Rear Wheel Drive model.
 This replaces the previous RWD car and boasts a significantly improved range of 373 miles, along with a more powerful electric motor.
+This has been further improved to 383 miles for the Model Y’s 2025 facelift, detailed in a separate news story.

 Regardless of which Model Y you go for, performance and range aren’t an issue, but we’ve been left disappointed by the way it drives, especially its steering and ride quality.

-What sets the Model Y apart from its rivals is Tesla’s Supercharger network, with the firm having more than 1,200 dedicated EV chargers across the UK, and being the only automotive manufacturer to have such a network.
+What sets the Model Y apart from its rivals is access to Tesla’s brilliant Supercharger network, with the firm having more than 1,200 dedicated EV chargers across the UK, and being the only automotive manufacturer to have such a network.

 Over the next few pages we’ll be thoroughly reviewing all aspects of the Tesla Model Y and rating them in our verdict.
 Our scores will take into account the driving experience, how pleasant the interior is, the practicality on offer, what it’ll cost you to run and how far it will really go on a charge.